 We’ve identified the most vegan places in the world.
 Some of the locales may surprise you.
 Some may encourage a streak of vegan tourism, giving you a reason to travel somewhere you might not otherwise venture to go.
 Others may even inspire you to settle down and establish roots somewhere friendlier to your lifestyle, aligning your home with your values.

 Read on for our short guide on the most vegan-friendly places in the world.

-London, the capital city of England, was recently named the most vegan-friendly city in the world, according toan annual ranking from an online restaurant guide, HappyCow.
-New York City, Berlin, and Los Angeles are not far behind in the ranking, each with hundreds of vegan-friendly restaurants serving increasingly health-conscious, ethical menus.
+London, the vibrant capital of England, has recently claimed the title of the world's most vegan-friendly city, according to HappyCow's annual rankings.
+New York City, Berlin, and Los Angeles closely follow suit, boasting hundreds of vegan-friendly eateries that serve health-conscious, ethical menus.

 In the U.K., over half of the population is now either meat-free or trending in that direction with their diets, according to CNBC’s analysts.
 The number of vegans living in the British isles has quadrupled between 2014 and 2019.
 Additionally, in 2020 the vegan population in Britain increased bya whopping 40%, according to Plant Based News.
 The vegan population is up to 1.5 million in the U.K., equivalent to about 3% of the total population.

 Similarly, in the U.S., the vegan population isabout 6% of the total population, a 500% increase since 2014.
 New York City has long been considered one of the best vegan and vegetarian cities in America.
 Of NYC’s 24,000+ food service establishments,many now offer vegan accommodations to customers due to the lifestyle’s rising popularity.
 Froman alternative source, Portland, Oregon is considered a top vegan destination in America along with the metrics of affordability, accessibility, and overall lifestyle options.